ntnon/FIND-A-PEP/README.md

 # Comments
-I am new to css-styling, which leaves much to be desired on the front-end aspect of this project.

 I had to learn about API fetching in order to complete the task. ~~This went surprisingly well~~.
 Working with Asynchronous data was challenging.

 # Flowchart - main idea